Skip to main content

 # Check tag was updated

-git show components/my-prompt/prod
+git show components/prompts/extraction/production

 # Should point to rollback version